-NRL star Jarryd Hayne is currently at liberty on bail after a jury in Newcastle District Court found him guilty of two counts of sexual assault.
+NRL star Jarryd Hayne is currently at liberty on bail after a jury in Newcastle District Court found him guilty of sexual assault.

 But Presiding Judge Helen Syme made clear to Mr Hayne’s lawyers that their client faces an “inevitable” prison term, before imposing a number of strict conditions on his bail; including daily reporting to police, a $50,000 security, and prohibitions on contacting the complainant and leaving his local area on the Central Coast, except for specific reasons.